jh3nd3rs0n/jargyle/README.md

 `jargyle-server-integration-test`: Maven module for integration tests for the SOCKS server API

-`src/site`: Contains files used to generate the `docs` directory
+`src/site`: Contains files used to generate `docs/`

-`test-help`: Maven module for the test help API (This module is used internally for testing)
+`test-help`: Maven module for the test help API (This module is used internally to help with testing)

 `.gitignore`: List of directories and files for Git to ignore such as Eclipse and IntelliJ IDEA project directories and files